antarthureau/pd-midi-clock/README.md

 to bypass that object and make an equivalent with Pd vanilla's set of objects.

 I also made a youtube video to explain how to use the patch https://youtu.be/HYfpC8n7H6o.

+The clock out patch is a work in progress, but can be used as a basis to develop further.